Which numbers can send Global SMS?

 How can I get started with Global SMS?

-- If you haven’t already done so, create a Twilio account.
+- If you haven’t already done so, create a Twilio project.
 If you are offered a Twilio phone number, please be sure to select a phone number that has global SMS capability, such as a local number in United States or Canada.

 - If you don’t already have one, please purchase an SMS-enabled phone number.
 You may not need a Twilio phone number if you plan to send messages using alphanumeric sender ID.